2019 Annual Session Courses

 Microphotography is the art of capturing pictures through the dental operative microscope (DOM).
 One of the main differences between microphotography and macrophotography is that no lens is attached to the camera in microphotography.
 This course will outline the advantages of microphotographic documentation vs. the use of macrophotography and intraoral cameras.
 This course will, also, address the challenges the clinician faces in capturing quality images; these challenges include: controlling vibration, working in conjunction with live view monitors, and par-focal adjustment to assure clear focus of the camera.

-Dr. Glen van As, BSc, DMD
+Dr. Glenn van As, BSc, DMD

 Seeing the LIGHT! - Soft and Hard Tissue Lasers in General Practice - Hands-On Workshop